willhrvy/social_media_roi_ecommerce/README.md

 ### Prerequisites
 - Python 3.8+
-- Required Python packages (install via `pip install -r requirements.txt`): pandas>=1.5.0 numpy>=1.24.0
+- Required Python packages (install via `pip install -r requirements.txt`):

+scrapfly-sdk>=0.8.23

+pandas>=1.5.0

+numpy>=1.24.0

 matplotlib>=3.7.0

 beautifulsoup4>=4.12.0

 requests>=2.28.0

-scrapfly-sdk>=1.7.0
+jupyter>=1.0.0

+nbconvert>=7.0.0

 ### Execution Order

  1. run notebooks/insta_scraping.py
- (This requires a valid Scrapfly API key; you can use their free trial https://scrapfly.io/ .)
+ (This requires a valid Scrapfly API key, please make your own account and insert your key in Line 7 to replace mine - mine won't work; you can use their free trial https://scrapfly.io/ ).
+ I used Scfraply's "How to scrape Instagram in 2025" blog to learn how to write this code.
+(Ališauskas, 2025)

  2. run python notebooks/clean_merge_data.py
  Processes raw data from Shopify, Instagram, and Klaviyo into data/processed/master_data.csv.